gremarsl/currency-devaluations/README.md

 # Inflation

-This small python script plots the devaluation of euro in germany from 01.2002 - 01.2024.
+This small python script plots the devaluation of euro in germany, the US dollar and the swiss franc from 01.2002 - 01.2024.

 How to read this plot: \
 1000€ in 2002 is equivalent in purchasing power to about ~ 1500€ today.